Fight, Flight, Freeze, or Fawn?

 The Moon reversed in the Core Wound position speaks to a pattern of emotional suppression that began long before you had words for it.
 Somewhere in childhood, you learned that your feelings were too much โ too intense, too inconvenient, too real for the people around you...

-$9.99 ยท Not what you expected?
-Full refund, no questions asked.
+$9.99 ยท If your report doesn't feel genuinely specific to you โ full refund, no questions asked.

 What shadow pattern runs your survival mode?